Grand Rapids, Michigan: Sports

 Grand Rapids is home to several professional and semi-professional sports teams.
 The West Michigan Whitecaps of the Midwest League play at LMCU Ballpark and won the Championship Series six times (1996, 1998, 2004, 2006, 2007, 2015) and had the best regular-season record six times (1997, 1998, 2000, 2006, 2007, 2017).
 The Whitecaps are the Class High A affiliate of the Detroit Tigers.
 The Grand Rapids Griffins, an ice hockey team of the American Hockey League, play at the Van Andel Arena and won the IHL Fred A. Huber Trophy in 2001, and were AHL Calder Cup Champions in the 2012–2013 and 2016–2017 seasons.
 The Griffins are the AHL affiliate of the Detroit Red Wings.
 Grand Rapids Gold is an NBA G League basketball team that plays at the Van Andel Arena, with the team being an affiliate of the Denver Nuggets.
-Midwest United FC is a United Women's Soccer soccer club that plays at Aquinas College and won a national championship in the 2017 season.
+The Grand Rapids Rise also play in the Van Andel Arena, and are one of seven inaugural members of the Pro Volleyball Federation (PVF), a professional women's indoor volleyball league.
+The Vibe lost in the PVF Championship match to the Omaha Supernovas in May 2024.

+Grand Rapids FC was the city's highest-level soccer club from 2014 to 2021; the men's team played in the National Premier Soccer League for four seasons and moved to USL League Two before folding.
+The team averaged 4,509 spectators at Houseman Field during their inaugural season.
+The women's team joined United Women's Soccer in 2017 and was renamed to Midwest United FC after it was acquired by a local soccer program in 2019.
+They won a national championship in the 2017 season.
+In 2022, Midwest United moved to the USL W League and established a men's team in USL League Two.
+Amway Stadium, planned to be built with 8,500 seats for a yet-unnamed professional soccer team, is scheduled to open in 2027.